 - Seasonal state park facilities and visitor centers

-You can learn more about the work being done at these various facilities by visiting the Sustainability Projects page (coming soon).
+You can learn more about the work being done at these various facilities by visiting the Sustainability Efforts at State Facilities page.

 The LBE program is guided by Executive Order 594: Leading by Example: Decarbonizing and Minimizing Environmental Impacts of State Government, signed on April 22, 2021, with an effective date of July 1, 2021.
 EO 594 sets goals and requirements for the decarbonization of fuels used to heat and cool state facilities and accelerates the adoption of electric vehicles for state fleets.
 These and other provisions outlined in the Order set the stage for deployment of the new and innovative technologies and strategies that will be necessary to meet the Order's ambitious energy and emissions goals in support of the Commonwealth's aggressive long-term greenhouse gas emission reduction targets.

-See the Executive Order 594 page (coming soon) for more information on this Order, including specific targets and guidance for state entities.
+See the Executive Order 594 page for more information on this Order, including specific targets and guidance for state entities.

 The LBE Program works across state government in close collaboration with key partners.